formester/formester-site/content/blog/tips-for-hr-to-manage-employee-time-off-requests.md

 * **Clarity:** A standardised form ensures that all employees provide the same information, making it easier to process requests.
 * **Consistency:** It promotes a consistent request process, reducing the likelihood of errors and misunderstandings.
 * **Efficiency:** Standardised forms streamline the approval process, saving time for employees and HR personnel.
-* **Documentation:** They create a clear record of each request, helping HR track and manage time off effectively.
+* **Documentation:** They create a clear record of each request, helping HR track and manage time off allocation.

 ### Key Elements of the Request Form